piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 * Validate the certificate of the LINSTOR Satellites, that is the Satellites must have certificates signed by `ca.crt`.
 * Provide a client certificate for authentication with LINSTOR Satellites, that is `tls.key` and `tls.crt` must be accepted by the Satellites.

-To configure TLS communication between Satellite and Controller, `LinstorSatellite.spec.internalTLS` must be set accordingly.
+To configure TLS communication between Satellite and Controller, [`LinstorSatelliteConfiguration.spec.internalTLS`](linstorsatelliteconfiguration.md#specinternaltls) must be set accordingly.

 Setting a `secretName` is optional, it will default to `linstor-controller-internal-tls`.